schuylermartin45/seegol/README.md

   SeeSH shell interface) must access the graphics hardware through the Graphics Library (GL) package.
 This is actually enforced by design, unlike my work in Sys Prog.

+### February 27, 2017
+A few major bugs/realizations came out of this past weekend, while laying the ground work for SeeGOL's image drawing capabilities.
+- gcc's 16-bit compilation process does not use the segment registers.
+I previously thought that I was able to address 20 bits of memory (up to the A20 gate, 1mb barrier) but that is not the case.
+Since gcc does not manage the segment registers in Real Mode; I only have 64kb of memory to work with.
+  I found this out the hard way while developing the image drawing code in the GL package, running out of memory while trying to import XPM files.
+- XPM is a file format developed for X11 that stores image data as an indexed array of byte data.
+The file format is C code; you can simply include the file and to access an array of strings, each character byte representing a a value in a color look-up table.
+This would be an ideal image format for SeeGOL, as the image data can be baked into the OS, without the need of a reading image files...which would require a file system...that I don't have.
+- However in my initial testing I found that the XPM file format is not space efficient...and ate up all my text memory.
+So I came up with a modified version of XPM: CXPM, Compressed X Pixel Map (the first proprietary element in SeeGOL that isn't prefixed with 'See').
+To save space, the CXPM format is limited to less than 16 colors (each byte represents 2 pixels, identified by 4 bits) and then Huffman encoded in one dimension, per scanline.
+The run-length encoding greatly reduces the space used since so few colors are used.
+The full details of the spec are described currently in the `cxpm.py` file under `src/res/`.
+The spec may be further modified and I hope to write an OpenCV program that will quantize images and write them to the CXPM program, further automating the process.
+Currently I'm relying on Gimp and a Python script to convert color-quantized images to XPM and then to CXPM.
+- One major (and painful to figure out) bug I ran into is that Python3 defaults to encoding strings in UTF-8.
+UTF-8 is a variable length encoding scheme and when I initially created CXPM files, it looked like text information was being saved correctly (confirmed through vim, less, cat, etc).
+However, when I compiled my code, I noticed that extra color information was being added to my test image, causing the images to "bleed out" of frame.
+Turns out that the UTF-8 encoding scheme was putting the extra bytes in my C strings and I was trying to interpret those bytes as color.
+To solve this issue, I switched the encoding scheme to 'latin-1', which is a fixed length 8-bit encoding scheme...so when I write 8 bits of bit-packed color information in Python, I get 8 bits and not occassionally 16 bits.